rainshowerLabs/hrotti/README.md

 If you're developing software that interacts with the Ethereum JSON-RPC API, its hard to get consistant results which makes it harder to test and debug your code.
 Hrotti solves this problem by always returning consistant and correct data.

+*Note: Currently all Hrotti data is hardcoded.
+Support for custom data coming soon !*

 ## Example

 For example, say you're developing an app that querries a JSON-RPC call.
 For example we'll use `eth_blockNumber`.
 Every time you make a querry to Hrotti, it will give you the same response: